 Hoosick Falls is a very small village located in the state of New York.
 With a population of 3,432 people and two constituent neighborhoods, Hoosick Falls is the 412th largest community in New York.
-Much of the housing stock in Hoosick Falls was built prior to World War II, making it one of the older and more historic villages in the country.
+Hoosick Falls has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Hoosick Falls is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Hoosick Falls isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Hoosick Falls are a mix of both white- and blue-collar jobs.
 Overall, Hoosick Falls is a village of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Hoosick Falls who work in office and administrative support (13.77%), healthcare (11.23%), and sales jobs (10.28%).

-Hoosick Falls is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Hoosick Falls does not have a public transit system used by locals to get to and from work.

-The population of Hoosick Falls overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
-Of adults 25 and older in Hoosick Falls, 21.28% have at least a bachelor's degree.
+The education level of Hoosick Falls citizens is a little higher than the average for US cities and towns: 21.28% of adults in Hoosick Falls have at least a bachelor's degree.